How to Plan a U.S. History Road Trip (and make it fun!)

 Statue of Liberty

 It is only two hours from Philadelphia from New York City, not accounting for the inevitable traffic.
 The first choice is choosing which neighborhood to use as your home base.
 If you are focused on history, I would recommend staying in Lower Manhattan.
-On our weekends in NYC, we have enjoyed staying at the Millennium Hilton New York Downtown, right near the World Trade Center and 9/11 Memorial.
+Otherwise, Midtown or Times Square is a good central location.

 New York can be overwhelming for visitors so I usually recommend knocking off just one or two neighborhoods per visit.
 From Lower Manhattan you can visit the 9/11 Memorial and enjoy some free time in Battery Park.
 It is also a good jumping off point for visits to the Statue of Liberty and Ellis Island (if you want to learn some more recent U.S. history and trace the immigration routes of ancestors.)